Adam Smith Institute: Tax reform

 A 2005 paper by the Institute proposed a flat-rate income tax of 22% for United Kingdom taxpayers, with the above-referenced tax-free personal allowance of £12,000.
 City A.M. editor Allister Heath said of this report that "rarely has a think-tank publication been this influential so quickly.
 Its arguments have been dissected by the UK Treasury, are well known among the Shadow Treasury Team, have had an influence on some parts of the Liberal Democrats and were even adopted by several minor political parties".
 The ASI continues to campaign for a flat tax.

 Public sector reform

 Education

 The Education Reform Act 1988 reflected many policy changes proposed by the institute, including increasing representation of parents on state school governing boards, shifting control of state schools from the local authority to the board and head teachers and abolishing fixed school catchment areas.

 Rail privatisation

-Rail passengers in Great Britain from 1829 to 2021 showing the increase in passengers that started just before privatisation.
+Rail passengers in Great Britain from 1829 to 2021 showing the increase in passengers in the period following privatisation.

 With its author Kenneth Irvine, the ASI says it pioneered the privatisation of British Rail with private companies competing for franchises on a separately owned national network (The Right Lines – 1987).
 This policy was enacted by John Major's government.